kckang1103/LectureBoost/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+The Lecture Boost project won second place in the Purdue BoilerMake 2023 hackathon competition after an initial review by contest organizers and a secondary review and vote by selected Purdue University professors.
+It was originally developed over a period of 36 hours by Kichul Kang (Github: kckang1103), Sam Tarr (Github: S-Tarr), and Thomas Wiegand (Github: twiegan).
+After the competition the code was developed further by Kichul Kang and Sam Tarr.
 Lecture Boost is a web application used to enhance lectures in a variety of ways:

 Removing Silence:
 - remove the silence in between when you lecturer starts and stops speaking